SAP-archive/cloud-sfsf-concur-ext-sample/README.md

 # Service Implementation

-The implementation of the service is the core to this project and is an integral part to understanding how to mashup API's from separate SAP properties through the SAP API Hub.
-Although we are using the SAP API Hub this could also easily be re-purposed to tak directly to the the actual servers as the API Hub provides the API's that are identical to the real API's provide in the relevant properties API's.
+The implementation of the service is the core to this project and is an integral part to understanding how to mashup API's from separate SAP properties through the SAP API Business Hub.
+Although we are using the SAP API Business Hub this could also easily be re-purposed to talk directly to the the actual servers as the API Hub provides the API's that are identical to the real API's provide in the relevant properties API's.

-To learn more about the Concur API's access them at the Concur Developer Portal
+To learn more about the SAP Concur API's access them at the Concur Developer Portal

 [https://developer.concur.com/api-reference/](https://developer.concur.com/api-reference/)

-To learn move about the SuccessFactors API's access them at the OData API Reference document
+To learn move about the SAP SuccessFactors API's access them at the OData API Reference document

 [SF_HCM_OData_API_REF_en.pdf](https://help.sap.com/doc/74597e67f54d4f448252bad4c2b601c9/1711/en-US/SF_HCM_OData_API_REF_en.pdf)